preetchaudhary770-collab/Excel-Bike-Sales-Dashboard/README.md

 ## Key Insights

-The dashboard can be used to identify several customer and purchasing patterns:
+The dashboard can be used to identify customer and purchasing patterns such as:

 - Bike purchasing behavior varies across different age groups.
 - Average income differs between bike buyers and non-buyers across gender segments.